Analytics built by: Location, Inc.

-With a population of 14,722, 6,086 total housing units (homes and apartments), and a median house value of $140,307, house prices in Scottsboro are solidly below the national average for all cities and towns.
+With a population of 14,722, 6,086 total housing units (homes and apartments), and a median house value of $144,561, Scottsboro real estate and house prices are near the national average for all cities and towns.

 Single-family detached homes are the single most common housing type in Scottsboro, accounting for 74.96% of the city's housing units.
 Other types of housing that are prevalent in Scottsboro include large apartment complexes or high rise apartments ( 10.18%), mobile homes or trailers ( 7.39%), and a few duplexes, homes converted to apartments or other small apartment buildings ( 5.77%).